ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 More importantly, the means for identifying a flow for ensuring instance affinity should be application-independent to avoid the need for service-specific instance affinity methods.
 However, service contact instance affinity information may be configurable on a per-service basis.
 For each service, the information can include the flow/packets identification type and means, affinity timeout value, etc.

 This document does not define any mechanism for defining or enforcing service contact instance affinity.

-# Operational and Mangeability Considerations

-## Provisioning of CATS Components

-Enabling CATS in a network can be done incrementally.
-That is, not all ingress routers need to be upgraded to support CATS.

-In addition the CATS steering policies that are communicated by a C-PS to an Ingress CATS-Forwarder, some provisioning tasks are required.
-This includes, but not limited to:

-* Provide C-PS elements with the locators of available Ingress CATS-Forwarder.
-Such locators may also be discovered from the network.
-* Enable required setup to connect C-PS elements with C-NMA and C-SMA.
-* Allocate various identifiers CS-ID/CSCI-ID and bind them to specific service contact instances.
-* Provide C-PS element with the set of optimization metrics (per service) and an optimization policy.
-* Expose Encapsulation capabilities supported by CATS-Frowarders.
-* Configure specific encapsulation capabilities of CATS-Forwarders for use, including any credentials for mutual authentication between peer CATS-Forwarders.
-* Expose classification capabilities of C-TC elements.
-* Retrieve active classification table of C-TC elements.
-* Reset the classification table of C-TC elements.
-* Set the traffic counter at CATS-Forwarders to ease correlation between both Ingress and Egress CATS-Forwarders.
-Such correlation is needed to help identify issues induced by the underlying encapsulation.
-* Enable tools to check the correct behavior of various entities (e.g., classification rules, steering rules, and forwarding behavior)

-The above task can be enabled using a variety of means (NETCONF {{?RFC6241}}, IPFIX {{?RFC7011}}, etc.).
-It is out of scope to discuss required CATS extension to these protocols.

-## Deployment Considerations

-This document does not make any assumption about how the various CATS functional elements are implemented and deployed.
-Concretely, whether a CATS deployment follows a fully distributed design or relies upon a mix of centralized (e.g., a C-PS) and distributed CATS functions (e.g., CATS traffic classifiers) is deployment-specific and may reflect the preferences and policies of the (CATS) service provider.

-For example, in a centralized design, both the computing related metrics from the C-SMAs and the network metrics are collected by a (logically) centralized path computation logic (e.g., a PCE).
-In this case, the CATS computation logic may process incoming service requests to compute paths to service contact instances.
-More generally, the paths might be computed before the service request comes.
-Based on the metrics and computed paths, the C-PS can select the most appropriate path and then synchronize with CATS traffic classifiers (C-TCs).

-According to the method of distributing and collecting the computing related metrics, three deployment models can be considered for the deployment of the CATS framework:

-* **Distributed model**:
-: Computing metrics are distributed among network devices directly using distributed protocols without interactions with a centralized control plane.
-Service scheduling function is performed by the CATS-Forwarders in the distribution model, Therefore, the C-PS is integrated into an Ingress CATS-Forwarder.

-* **Centralized model**:
-: Computing metrics are collected by a centralized control plane, and then the centralized control plane computes the forwarding path for service requests and syncs up with the Ingress CATS-Forwarder.
-In this model, C-PS is implemented in the centralized control plane.

-* **Hybrid model**:
-: Is a combination of distribution and centralized models.
-: A part of computing metrics are distributed among involved network devices, and others may be collected by a centralized control plane.
-For example, some static information (e.g., capabilities information) can be distributed among network devices since they are quite stable (change infrequently).
-Frequent changing information (e.g., resource utilization) can be collected by a centralized control plane to avoid frequent flooding in the distributed control plane.
-Service scheduling function can be performed by a centralized control plane and/or the CATS-Forwarder.
-The entire or partial C-PS function may be implemented in the centralized control plane, depending on the specific implementation and deployment.

 # Security Considerations